The space-time torsion in the context of the Exact Foldy-Wouthuysen Transformation for a Dirac fermion: Exact Foldy-Wouthuysen Transformation, the new proposal

 \section{Exact Foldy-Wouthuysen Transformation, the new proposal}

 We present here an approach that enables one to work with the usual EFWT for the torsion field.
 The main idea is to consider a more general involution operator form rather than the one used in the previous section.
-We shall consider the more general involution operator structure \cite{nikitin,violeta}

-where $M$ and $\hat{F}$ are operators that act on the matrices and functions (external fields in the action for example) space respectively.
+We shall consider the more general involution operator structure\cite{nikitin,violeta} where $M$ and $\hat{F}$ are operators that act on the matrices and functions (external fields in the action for example) space respectively.
 With this assumption the general form of the Hamiltonian (\ref{ham1}) is not changed.
 The involution operation we shall deal with has the following explicit form

 where $\hat{T}$ is time reverse operator and $\hat{P}$ the parity operator.